|

 a son of Gallifrey, and live up to his lost home's peaceful reputation.

-Dominique was taken to the hall of Devotions.
+Dominique was taken to the Hall of Devotions.
+Her hands were still bound

-Her hands were still bound but they cut the bonds on her legs so that
+but they cut the bonds on her legs so that she could walk.
+There was no

-she could walk.
-There was no point in screaming.
-She was in Éric's
+point in screaming.
+She was in Éric’s village.
+Nobody would

-not love or loyalty.
+love or loyalty.
 His small band of followers put down any dissension.

-None of them would dare speak up.
+None would dare speak up.

 The Minister of Devotions spoke up, protesting that she was clearly being